 You have to prove yourself like the young prince seeking ma’lady’s hand, fighting off dragons, climbing up castles and showing romantic charm because of Disney, fairy tales and centuries of stories that set this expectation.

-sn’t the result of a conspiracy by the Fempowerment Mandate, where they all met in a dark room to plot this out.
+This isn’t the result of a conspiracy by the Fempowerment Mandate, where they all met in a dark room to plot this out.
 Rather an inevitable effect of the fact that most consumer spending is done by women.
 All the major credit card companies report that women do the majority of spending.
 So advertisers and merchants want to get their scoop of cash from this key demo.

 Thus, much of the media, and consequently the creators of cultural conditioning, are very pro-female.
 Their content is highly complementary of them.